-General Statement: The Department of Sociology, Social Work, and Urban Professions offers three curricula leading to the Bachelor of Science degree in Social Work, and the Bachelor of Science degree in Urban Studies.
+General Statement: The Department of Sociology, Social Work, and Urban Professions offers three curricula leading to the Bachelor of Science degree in Sociology, the Bachelor of Science degree in Social Work, and the Bachelor of Science degree in Urban Studies.
 Since these are distinct degree programs, they are discussed under separate headings.